datavetaren/prologcoin/README.md

 are irrelevant.
 For example, spent coins and other data structures can be ignored if the only relevant thing to track are the unspent coins (which would model the UTXOs in Bitcoin.)
-We could take the approach that terms are allowed to be joined with UTXO coins can be kept.
-Thus, any attempt to refer to logic variables where all terms are ground and no unspent '$coin' is referered, could be treated as failing unifications.
+We could take the approach that terms can be joined with UTXO coins to store additional data (not to be garbage collected.)
+Thus, any attempt to refer to logic variables where all terms are ground and where no unspent '$coin' is available, could be treated as failing unifications.

 ## Appendix